 - 1. Notify both the preceptor or designee at the clinical rotation site and the Director of Clinical Education by 8:00 am on the day of the absence and then - 2.
-Complete a preceptor-signed and dated Rotation Absence Form and submit it via Dropbox within 24 hours of returning to the clinical rotation site.
+Complete a preceptor-signed and dated Rotation Absence Form and submit to your Clinical Mentor within 24 hours of returning to the clinical rotation site.

 If a student does not follow all these steps, the absence will be considered an unexcused absence.
 Documentation regarding reported emergency illness, death, or injury may be required by the Director of Clinical Education, especially if these types of absences occur frequently.
-Students with excused absences will be required to make-up the time missed for the clinical rotation.
-If the missed time is not made up by the completion of the clinical rotation, an "I" (incomplete) will be recorded for the course and completion of the missed time will be scheduled at the discretion of the clinical rotation site and the Director of Clinical Education.